USEPA/CMAQ/DOCS/Known_Issues/README.md

 Contact: Daiwen Kang (kang.daiwen@epa.gov)

 ### Description
+The original method to determine LASTTIC was based on TSTEP3D which is an IOAPI_3 variable and it can be changed anywhere in the code when DESC3 is called and it might change to an undesired value.

 ### Scope and Impact
+This will only impact when you want to output lightning diagnotics files.

 ### Solution
 Replace CCTM/src/emis/emis/LTNG_DEFN.F file in repository with the version located in the folder CMAQv5.2-i2